Introduction to Ephesus

 How much is the entrance ticket to Ephesus?

-The ticket price to Ephesus depends on what you choose to see.
 We personally chose and recommend the combo of the main Ephesus grounds and the Terrace Houses, and it cost us around $15 per person.

 Also worth noting is that you can visit Ephesus with a purchased Turkey Museum Pass that covers many museums and historical sites.